DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 We copied most of this from the Pandas documentation.
 Which is a good idea:  start with something that's supposed to work and change one thing at a time.

-The date in the `start` line is a **tuple**, a data structure we won't see much of.
-We recognize them by the parentheses.
-Remind yourself:  square brackets are lists, curly braces are dictionaries, and parentheses are tuples.
-In this case the tuple has the form (year, month, day).
+The variable `start` contains a date in (year, month, day) format.
+Pandas knows a lot about how to work with dates, especially when we construct them using `datetime.datetime` as we did above.

-The variable "codes"  -- not to be confused with "code" -- come from FRED.
+The variable `codes`  -- not to be confused with "code" -- comes from FRED.
 Go to [FRED](https://research.stlouisfed.org/fred2/), use the search box to find the series you want, and look for the variable code at the end of the url in your browser.

 <!--
 click on the "Cite" tab below the figure, and look for the code in square brackets.